13 Horizon architecture

 13.1.4 Structure size

-Record the median length of the structural units observed, along their longest axis.
-Record in mm with a range estimate, e.g. 25 ± 2 mm.
+Record the median length of the structural units observed, along their shortest axis.
+Record in millimetres with a range estimate, e.g. 25 ± 2 mm.
+Options for classifying the recorded measurements may be found in Section 21.1.1.

-Structural units are commonly nested, with large structures breaking down to smaller ones that may also be a different type and shape.
-For highly detailed descriptions, multiple sets of nesting peds may be described in terms of their development, shape and size.
+Well-developed peds may be nested, with large structures breaking down to smaller ones that may also be a different type and shape.
+For highly detailed descriptions, multiple sets of nesting peds may be described in terms of their origin, development, shape and size.

 13.2 Fragments

-Fragments in soil horizons (> 2 mm) provide information about soil development, particularly mode of emplacement in depositional soils.
-They also restrict the soil’s water holding capacity, and when large and common enough can restrict land use and management practices.
+Fragments are mineral or non‑mineral components >2 mm within a soil horizon.
+They provide information about soil development, particularly mode of emplacement (Section 12.8.3).
+They also reduce the soil’s water‑holding capacity and, when large and abundant enough, can restrict land use and management practices.

-For very rapid assessment, estimate total fragment abundance (rocks and non-rock materials as well as any artefacts) as an integer percentage, recording 0% when confirming absence.
+For very rapid assessment, estimate total fragment abundance (rocks and non-rock materials as well as any artefacts) as an integer percentage of the whole horizon volume.
+Where fragments are absent, always record 0% as confirmation.

 13.2.1 Rock fragments